Jana Radosavljević

-Jana Radosavljević (Јана Радосављевић; born 4 November 1996) is a footballer who plays as a midfielder for C.S.
-Marítimo.
+Jana Radosavljević (Јана Радосављевић; born 4 November 1996) is a footballer who plays as a midfielder for Pyrgos AFC in the Greek A Division.
 Born in Serbia, she represents the New Zealand women's national team.

 Club career

 Radosavljević started her entire professional career in Germany, having signed for BV Cloppenburg ahead of the 2017–18 season, scoring on her debut.
 She played 3 seasons for BC Cloppenburg scoring 14 goals.
 Ahead of the 2020–21 season, Radosavljević moved to Werder Bremen team to play in the Frauen-Bundesliga.
 Radosavljević signed with Arminia Bielefeld, ahead of the 2021–22 season.

 Radosavljevic signed with Fenerbahçe in the Turkish Women's Football Super League for the 2023–24 season.
 Radosavljević made a mid season transfer in December 2023 to return to the Frauen-Bundesliga, signing with MSV Duisburg.
 Ahead of the 2024-25 season, Radosavljevic transferred to C.S.
 Marítimo in Portugal in the Campeonato Nacional de Futebol Feminino.
+In August 2026, Radosavljević was the star signing for Pyrgos AFC in the Greek A Division.